Yesterday, Today and Tomorrow

 In the News

-Troax Group, a wire mesh safety solutions manufacturer, announced plans to locate operations in Portland, Tennessee.
-Plans for the project include creating 120 new jobs and investing $23 million in the company’s Robertson County operations.
-Economic development partners include Cumberland Electric Membership Corporation, the City of Portland, Robertson County and the Tennessee Department of Economic…
+Advanex Americas, Inc., an international spring manufacturer, announced plans to expand operations in Robertson County.
+Plans for the project include creating 56 new jobs and investing $11.4 million in the company’s U.S. headquarters in White House, Tennessee.
+Economic development partners include Cumberland Electric Membership Corporation, the Tennessee Department of Economic and Community Development, Robertson County…